It’s time to end to make the punishment fit the offense.

 Currently, fare-evasion in the District is considered a crime that can result in arrest, up to 10 days in jail, and a fine of up to $300.

-The Fare Evasion Decriminalization Act of 2017 (Bill 22-408) would make fare evasion a civil offense punishable by a fine of no more than $100.
-Bill 22-408 recognizes that no one should have to face arrest of jail time for not affording a fare.
+The Fare Evasion Decriminalization Act of 2017 (Bill 22-408) makes fare evasion a civil offense punishable by a fine of no more than $50.
+Bill 22-408 recognizes that no one should have to face arrest or jail time for not affording a fare.
 The punishment does not fit the offense, and enforcement of such laws disproportionately impacts poor communities and communities of color.
 The bill also reduces to civil infractions other minor offenses that are currently categorized as crimes, including eating and drinking, playing a radio, and operating skateboards.

 - Fare evasion stops and arrests target District residents.
 Fare evasion is not a crime in Virginia, and WMATA’s own reports show that most enforcement takes place in the District.